Impact of dispersal on the stability of metapopulations: Model

 The parameter $\zeta_{i,k}$ denotes the sensitivity of immigration to the growth rate in the recipient patch.
-When density inside the host patch has no influence on the settlement of immigrants \cite{LeGalliard2005}, immigration can be regarded as density-independent ($\zeta_{i,k}=0$).
-When the settlement of immigrants is facilitated by high densities in the host patch, we would expect that immigration increases with density inside the host patch ($\zeta_{i,k}>0$) \cite{Alvarado2001}.
-But when the settlement of immigrants is impeded by hosts, immigration would then decrease with the density inside the host patch ($\zeta_{i,k}<0$).
-This latter case is similar to the social fence hypothesis, stating that when the neighbouring patches of a population reach a sufficiently high density, they socially fence immigrants out by inhibiting their settlement \cite{Hestbeck1982, Gundersen2002}.
+When growth inside the host patch has no influence on the settlement of immigrants \citep{LeGalliard2005}, settlement can be regarded as density-independent ($\zeta_{i,k}=0$).
+When the settlement of immigrants is enhanced by high growth rates in the host patch, we expect that immigration increases with growth in the host patch ($\zeta_{i,k}>0$).
+This positive density-dependent settlement might be the result of settlement facilitation, as described in tunicate species \citep{Alvarado2001}, or of a conspecific attraction, observed in barnacles \citep{Kent2003}.
+But when the settlement of immigrants is inhibited by a growing population in the recipient patch, immigration rate is a decreasing function of growth in the recipient patch ($\zeta_{i,k}<0$).
+This negative density-dependent settlement is similar to the social fence hypothesis, stating that when the neighbouring patches of a population grow in densities, they socially fence immigrants out by inhibiting their settlement \citep{Hestbeck1982}.
+This aggressive behavior is documented in microtine rodents \citep{Gundersen2002}.
+Negative density-dependent settlement might also originate from a decision not to settle in overcrowded patches \citep{RuxtonRohani1998}, a behavior that has been described in barnacles \citep{Kent2003}.

+Elasticities enable the description of various dynamical behaviors, including dispersal behaviors.
+However, as some behaviors are not likely to co-occur, the value of elasticities is constrained by the plausibility of behavior combinations.
+In particular, some dispersal behaviors may have evolved in response to within-patch dynamics such as an increased competition for resources \citep{Travis1999,BowlerBenton2005}.
+It has thus been shown that positive density-dependent dispersal ($\omega>1$) can be associated to resource competition in the donor patch ($\phi<1$), while a negative density-dependent dispersal ($\omega<1$) can be associated to high growth in the donor patch ($\phi>1$) \citep{Kim2009}.
+The social fence hypothesis also suggests that an aggressive behavior against immigrants ($\zeta<0$) is associated to an increased competition for resources ($\phi<1$) \citep{Hestbeck1982}.

+Let us now illustrate how the values of the elasticities of dispersal relate to the functional forms of immigration that are found in conventional models.
+To do this, we focus on functional forms describing positive density-dependence of dispersal. \citet{Ruxton1996} describes immigration from patch $j$ to patch $i$ with a function of the form

+where $G_j$ is proportional to the number of juveniles in the donor patch, $f(G_j)$ is the fraction of juveniles that disperse, $A$ is the maximal fraction of emigrating juveniles, and $\gamma$ describes the strength of the density-dependence.
+In order to compare this functional form to the elasticities of the generalized model, we compute the corresponding elasticity by following the procedure described in Gross \emph{et al.} (2004).
+This yields